Anna, our Director of Spiritual Exploration and Learning for Children and Youth

 Contact me by email at email@example.com or by phone at 250-588-6934

 I am currently a high school student and live in Sooke with my family.
 I have been a member of the UU congregation for about 10 years now.
 Music is a huge part of my life; I enjoy spending my time creating music with various instruments, including guitar, cello, banjo, drums and more.
 After graduation, I hope to seek higher education and pursue music of some form as a career.

-… are compassionate and enthusiastic.
+Are compassionate and enthusiastic.
 Many find that working with the children and youth here is a significant part of their spiritual practice.
 Some are parents; others are caring adults who enjoy the gift of children on a regular or occasional basis.
-Other adults prefer to support the program from the background, for example, by serving on the programming committee, or by making props for use in our program.
+Other adults prefer to offer background support the program, for example, by serving on the programming committee, or by making props for use in our program.
 We celebrate the range of skills and the many ways people contribute and find joy!

 We always have room for more volunteers – it takes many hands to make light work.